wpilibsuite/node-wpilib-ws/README.md

-# wpilib-ws-server
+# node-wpilib-ws
-WebSocket server for interfacing with non-FRC hardware
+WebSocket client/server implementations for interfacing with WPILib